 In 2010 Mt Carmel performed in both the Fiesta Bowl field tournament and parade review.
 Mt Carmel took 2nd in the field show competition by .05 points and 1st place in the parade making them the overall champions of the Fiesta Bowl National Band Championship.

-Since 2015, the Mt.
-Carmel Marching Band and Color Guard have won 1st Place at the SCSBOA Band Field Championship where they compete against the top twelve 6A Division high school marching bands in Southern California.
+Between 2015 and 2019, the Mt.
+Carmel Marching Band and Color Guard, under the direction of Garry McPherson (now retired) won 1st Place at the SCSBOA Band Field Championship where they competed against the top twelve 6A Division high school marching bands in Southern California.
 The school’s marching band has racked up more trophies than the entire athletics team combined.
 When visiting the Mt Carmel Band Room there are so many trophies they are literally stacked on top of each other.

 - Two-Time Grammy Award Winners